cormullion/juliamono/website/index.md

 ### Unicode coverage

 One of the goals of JuliaMono is to include most of the characters that a Julia programmer would reasonably expect to find.
 (Except for all those emojis - they are best handled by the operating system.)
-Here’s a couple of thousand chosen at random:
+Here’s a thousand or so chosen at random:

 ~~~<img src="/assets/unicode-sample.svg" width="100%" alt="Unicode sampler"> ~~~